This post contains links that we may earn a small commission for at no cost to you read more

-Rowing machines are a rising form of exercise that tons of people, from the young to the old, are investing in thanks to its low-impact, full-body workout and a great way to stay healthy and active.
+Rowing machines are a rising form of exercise that tons of people, from the young to the old, are investing in thanks to the low-impact, full-body workout that it offers, plus it’s a great way to stay healthy and active.

-To immediately answer the question in the title of this article, yes!
-Rowing machines work 90% of the muscle groups in your body, including the upper body, (arms, chest, shoulders,) lower body, (legs, bum, hips, ankles,) and the lower back.
+Yes rowing will tone your bottom.
+Rowing machines work 86% of the muscle groups in your body, including the upper body, (arms, chest, shoulders,) lower body, (legs, bum, hips, ankles,) and the lower back.

-Most folks think that since rowing machines use a pull system to make the motion that the only workout is in the arms, but that is simply not true.
-Rowing machine workouts are one of the best complete body workouts available today.
+Most folks think that, since rowing machines use a pull system to make the motion, the only workout is in the arms, but that is simply not true.
+Rowing machine workouts are one of the best complete body workouts available today and is 60% lower-body work.

 So let’s look at what a rowing machine workout can do for you!

-Rowing machines are cardio exercises, but they are low impact, so they help preserve the joints and connective tissue better than running can.
+Rowing machines are some of the best equipment for cardio exercises, but they are low impact, so they help preserve the joints and connective tissue better than running can.
 Running is an example of a high impact exercise that can put a strain on the body if not performed correctly.

 Rowing machine workouts also help to strengthen the muscles in your back, which improve your posture and can reduce back inflammation as well as pain in some people.
 They are a great way to work your full body with cardio while taking care of your joint health and connective tissues.